 If the cupcakes are for a special occasion and you need them to be perfect, either make a practice batch first or use the delicious cupcake recipes you are familiar with.

 When it's a recipe you've used before you can always be sure of the results.
-Learning how to make homemade cupcakes the old fashioned way and having them turn out perfect every time does require a little practice.
+Following Grandma's tips for making perfect cupcakes and having them turn out perfect every time does require a little practice when it's an unfamiliar recipe.

 Read the cupcake recipe in full before starting and always pre-measure your ingredients and gather the bowls and pans you'll need.
 A few minutes spent in preparation will help ensure you don't make any mistakes.